JAlcocerT/Streamlit-MultiChat/Z_DeployMe/Readme.md

 #               echo 'GROQ_API_KEY = \"gsk_groqAPIhere\"' >> /app/.streamlit/secrets.toml && \
 #               streamlit run Z_multichat.py"

-#podman run -p .....
+# podman run -d --name=phidata_yt_groq -p 8502:8501 -e GROQ_API_KEY=your_api_key_here streamlitmultichat tail -f /dev/null
 ```

+Once built, your image will be visible: `docker images`

 Why would I want to build it?

-* You want to run it on a Raspberry Pi (Any other SBC, ARM architecture)
+* You want to run it on a different architecture (Any other SBC: ARM32, ...)
 * You want to build the image from the source, because why not